PijushBhuyan/AES-Encrption-Using-Python/README.md

 ![First Round Process](https://www.tutorialspoint.com/cryptography/images/first_round_process.jpg)

-<p>Note - _We have restricted our algorithm to a single round for the sake of simplicity._
+<p>Note - We have restricted our algorithm to a single round for the sake of simplicity.

 ### Byte Substitution (SubBytes)

 The 16 input bytes are substituted by looking up a fixed table (S-box) given in design.
-The result is in a matrix of four rows and four columns.

 ![sub bytes](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a4/AES-SubBytes.svg/320px-AES-SubBytes.svg.png)

 ### Shiftrows

 Each of the four rows of the matrix is shifted to the left.
 Any entries that ‘fall off’ are re-inserted on the right side of row.
 Shift is carried out as follows −